derkork/openscad-graph-editor/manual/manual.md

 #### Supported data types
 - `vector2` - a 2-dimensional vector of numbers
 - `vector3` - a 3-dimensional vector of numbers
-- `array` - an array of arbitrary length and/or arbitrary contents
+- `vector` - an vector of arbitrary length and/or arbitrary contents
 - `boolean` - a boolean value
 - `number` - a numeric value
 - `string` - a string value